kanishk-2/Tweet-Generator-Agent/README.md

 ### 📄 License

-This project is licensed under the UniLicense - see the `LICENSE.md` file for details.
+This project is licensed under the Unlicense - see the `LICENSE.md` file for details.